izivkov/GShockTimeServer/README.md

 If you're running the server on a Raspberry Pi Zero or another Pi model, you can attach a small SPI-based LCD display to visually monitor the system status.

 ➡️ If you're using a Pi Zero, make sure to get a model with a pre-soldered 40-pin GPIO header, such as [this one](https://amzn.to/3GA6nIR).

+💡 **Note**: We have experienced some stability issues with the Pi Zero, specifically, loss of Wi-Fi and Bluetooth connections.
+We recommend using the Pi Zero 2 WH instead, as mentioned in the link above.

 Currently we support the following 240x240 color displays: